 Companies issue preferred stock to appeal to investors who want income and greater safety, but issuing preferred stock instead of bonds gives the company more flexibility.
 If the company is financially stressed, it can skip dividend payments to preferred stockholders, but not to bondholders.
 Oftentimes, preferred stock is issued when a company is having financially difficulties.
 It brings in more money at a time when the company needs it, but doesn't obligate the company to future payments in the way that bonds do.
 Because there is no obligation to pay dividends, the issuance of preferreds will not lower the credit rating of the issuer as an increase in debt would.

 Preferred stockholders usually have no voting privileges, but they do have priority for dividends, since, not having an ownership interest as common stockholders do, the dividend is their only return.
-In the event of liquidation, if there are assets left over after paying creditors, then preferred stockholders will at least get par value of their stock back or a specified amount, plus any dividend in arrears, depending on the preferred stock contract, before anything is paid to common stockholders.
+In the event of liquidation, if there are assets left over after paying creditors, then preferred stockholders will get par value of their stock back or a specified amount, plus any dividend in arrears, depending on the preferred stock contract, before anything is paid to common stockholders.
 Sometimes, preferred stock is issued in classes with different seniority in the event of bankruptcy.
 First preferred has seniority over all other stockholders, and second preferred is senior to all other stockholders except first preferred.
 In most company bankruptcies, however, there are no assets, after paying creditors, for either preferred or common stockholders.

 Preferred stock is rated by the same nationally recognized statistical rating organizations, such Moody's or Standard and Poor's, that rate bonds.
 However, the ratings for preferred stock are specific to the issue rather than the issuer.
 The ratings between the issuer's bonds and preferred stock may differ because a credit rating is used, in part, to determine the probability that the issuer will continue making payments.
 Because the issuer must make interest payments on bonds, but can suspend payments on preferred stock if financially stressed, it is more probable that interest payments will be made over dividend payments; ergo, the usually higher credit rating for bonds from the same issuer.
 Generally, most preferred stock is not highly rated, since they are mostly issued by companies under some financial stress.